Yeah, we’ve all heard that before, especially this crowd.

 - Always know who you’re talking to, and who you want to be talking to.
 Understand and empathise with your demographic.

 - Ask the right questions.
-Why?
+Ask why?
+Question everything.

 - Set a roadmap and time frame for a carefully considered and well defined MVP.
 Changes will happen; have a strong vision that doesn’t.
 Stay true to it.